 Lancelot ‘Capability’ Brown

-Our main contribution to the Capability Brown festival is an exciting new book Capability Brown in Kent.
+Our main contribution to the Capability Brown festival was to research and write a new book Capability Brown in Kent.
 It has been written by members of our research team and tells the story of Brown's commissions in Kent.
-We are delighted with it!

 Capability Brown worked at Ingress, Leeds Abbey, Valence, Chilham Castle and North Cray Place.
 These sites are all relatively small-scale, and most have been much altered since Brown's involvement.
-Nevertheless, the authors demonstrate clearly how a detailed look at what he achieved here provides valuable insights into his remarkable output throughout the country.
+Nevertheless, the authors demonstrate clearly how detailed investigations into what he achieved in Kent provide valuable insights into his remarkable output throughout the country.

-This book will interest garden historians, but also anyone with an interest in our landscape, its history, and the work of one of the greatest and most influential designers of landscape.
+This book will interest garden historians, but also anyone with an interest in how the English landscape that we cherish today was formed by one of the greatest and most influential designers of the time.

 ‘Let us applaud Kent Gardens Trust researchers who have pieced together remnant evidence to re-evaluate his major contribution to the liberating design story of the English landscape in Kent.’